kovdavid/dalsik/doc/matrix_scan.md

 In the [Keyboard wiring](keyboard_wiring.md) document we saw how each key is wired up to the microcontroller.
 Scanning the keyboard matrix means checking the state (pressed or released) of each key and finding those, whose state has changes.
+This is the main thing each half is doing.

 For tracking the state of each key I am using an array `uint8_t keystate[ROW_PIN_COUNT][ONE_SIDE_PIN_COUNT]` in [matrix.h](https://github.com/DavsX/dalsik/blob/master/matrix.h).
 The value of `0` means, that a key is released, while `1` is for pressed keys.